mozilla/docere/README.md

 Docere starts with a `report` representing an analysis or a unit of knowledge.
 An analyst can generate their report using any tools they like.
-The only requirement is that their analysis result in a static HTML document.
+The only requirement is that their analysis result in a static HTML document, or has a URL.

 ## Submit report to a knowledge-repo

 All reports are stored in a central git repository, called the `knowledge repository`.
 To submit a new report,
 open a pull request against the knowledge repository.
-Store your report as an `index.html` file in an appropriately named directory.

-Add a `report.json` file next to the `index.html` file so docere knows it's a report.
-The `report.json` file is technically optional.
-Docere will still include your report in the rendered documentation.
-However, your report will not be included in any of the metadata pages so your report will be difficult to find.
+Create a directory with a `report.json` file.
+If you need a place to serve your report, include it in your pull request.

 At a minimum, your `report.json` file should include the following fields: